-The scope and breadth of the coronavirus (COVID-19) represents an unprecedented shock to the world’s economies, communities, and societal norms.
-The rapidly evolving nature of the crisis very potently demonstrates the continuing importance of considering future pathways, potential consequences, and how best to respond.
+The scope and breadth of the coronavirus COVID-19 pandemic represents an unprecedented shock to the world’s economies, communities and societal norms.
+The rapidly evolving nature of the crisis very potently demonstrates the continuing importance of considering future pathways, potential consequences and how best to respond.

-- develop novel scenarios that involve aspects or dynamics that the business has not previously encountered – these tend to be more challenging to manage, situations that have happened before are generally well understood and firms should have plans in place to deal with them appropriately should they arise again; and, finally
+- Develop novel scenarios that involve aspects or dynamics that the business has not previously encountered: These scenarios tend to be more challenging to manage, as situations that have happened before are generally well understood and firms should have plans in place to deal with them appropriately should they arise again.

-- recognise the highly complex, highly interconnected nature of today’s business environment (and the wider world) – this creates emergent outcomes that are highly non-linear and which can unfold unexpectedly and at high velocity.
+- Recognise the highly complex, highly interconnected nature of today’s business environment (and the wider world): This creates emergent outcomes that are highly nonlinear and can unfold unexpectedly and at high velocity.

 A multi-factor event

 Firstly, the present situation would not be in any way accurately described as an event for which the only impact is a direct near-term shock to mortality and morbidity rates.
 Beyond the infections and deaths, in past weeks, markets have responded turbulently with dramatic falls in equity prices, credit spreads widening significantly and sovereign yields falling to new lows.
 Most firms have already had to respond to the increasingly strict social distancing measures, which present challenges in terms of both staff and customers.
 As an unfolding risk event, the crisis can today be characterised by demographic, market and operational risks that have already crystallised.